alindzon/background-geolocation-old/README.md

 # Background Geolocation
 A Capacitor plugin which lets you receive geolocation updates even while the app is backgrounded.
 Only iOS and Android platforms are supported.

+Changes by alindzon:
+Added interval and maxWaitTime to options that can be passed in as opposed to being constants - implemented in Android for IOS still need to add CLTimeIntervalMax to apple soruce.
+Can use the interval parameter but divide by 1000 since this is in seconds not milliseconds

 ## Usage

 ```javascript